wrcarpenter/Z-Spread/README.md

 ## Bootstrap Semi-Annual Zero Coupon Rate Curves

 With semi-annual Treasury data, the next step is to perform a bootstrapping methodology to iterively solve for zero coupon yields.
+The bond market does not provide available pricing for zero coupon bond for every month in the future for the next 20-30 years, but it is possible to infer from actively traded Treasuries.
+For Z-spread pricing purposes, it is important to have zero coupon bond yields rather than Treasuries because a Treasury bonds yield factors in semi-annual interest payments.
+For a singular cash flow in a given month $X$, the discount factor for that cashflow must also only have one payment for that month for an accurate "apples-to-apples" comparision.

 ```Python
 def spot_rate_bootstrap(ylds, tsy, head) -> pd.DataFrame: